Skip to content

 The API gateway toolkit (kind: api) proxies arbitrary REST/HTTP APIs through the platform's auth, persona, and audit pipeline.
 It is the HTTP/JSON sibling of the MCP Gateway Toolkit, which proxies upstream MCP servers.

-The toolkit exposes three MCP tools — api_invoke_endpoint, api_list_endpoints, api_get_endpoint_schema — that handle every operation on every configured API.
-Operators register the upstream as a connection of kind api; the model uses api_list_endpoints to discover what's available, api_get_endpoint_schema to learn the precise parameter shape of one operation, and api_invoke_endpoint to make the call.
+The toolkit exposes four MCP tools — api_invoke_endpoint, api_list_endpoints, api_list_specs, api_get_endpoint_schema — that handle every operation on every configured API.
+Operators register the upstream as a connection of kind api; the model uses api_list_specs to browse the sections of a multi-spec catalog, api_list_endpoints to discover the operations in one section, api_get_endpoint_schema to learn the precise parameter shape of one operation, and api_invoke_endpoint to make the call.
 No tools are generated per endpoint, so adding ten APIs does not inflate the tool catalog by a thousand entries.

 OpenAPI specs that describe each upstream are stored separately in API catalogs — versioned, globally-owned bundles that many connections can reference.
 See API Catalogs for the full surface.